futres/fovt/src/ontology/README-editors.md

 To make import files for a release, run `sh run.sh make prepare_release`.
 This checks for newer versions of the import source ontologies and stores them locally, then creates new import files (unless you have specified otherwise in your makefile) which are stored at `/fovt/imports`.

+## Release

+1. Run reasoner and save changes to edit.owl in Protégé
+2. Navigate to src/ontology
+3. On GitHub Desktop, create and switch to a new branch; label it the release version (be sure to bring all changes over to that new branch)
+4. Run `sh run.sh make prepare_release`
+5. Commit and push changes on GitHub Desktop
+6. Create a pull request
+7. On github.com/futres/fovt, switch to master branch and merge pull request
+8. Create a new release with tag labled "vYYYY-MM-DD"

+### Error messages

+_Error 1_
+* Open Protégé
+* Navigate to Entities, switch to inferred
+* Click on "owl:Thing" to get to "owl:Nothing"
+* On the bar "Description: owl:Nothing" click the "?" square
+* Run and stop after it finds 1 error
+* Look at the error message and fix
+* Save to edit.owl in Protégé

 ## Design patterns

 You can automate (class) term generation from design patterns by placing DOSDP